PeterC66/m4ops/NotesStandardsPractices.md

 ## OpenLayers

-Use version number eg v5.3.0 (which is the one we use) or latest
+Use version number eg v5.3.0 (which is the one we use) or latest (the original M4OPS used [v4.6.5](http://openlayers.org/en/v4.6.5/apidoc/))

 - [Documentation](http://openlayers.org/en/v5.3.0/doc/)
 - [Tutorials](http://openlayers.org/en/v5.3.0/doc/tutorials/)